Hannes221/bellfood_start_2024/README.md

 1. Clone the repository
 2. Run `docker-compose up` in the backend directory
 3. Run `npx expo` in the frontend directory

+## Chatengine IO Api
+The Chat feature is provided by Chatengine IO.
+You can find the documentation [here](https://chatengine.io/docs).
+The project adress is [here](https://chatengine.io/projects/8cbae9cf-b388-4448-801f-6855fd62a8ad#)

+Ask @maxonary for the credentials.